SkyeWrenbrook/soc-analyst-labs/windows-ntfs-share-permissions/README.md

 <img width="803" height="581" alt="06-hr-ntfs-permissions" src="https://github.com/user-attachments/assets/86eca8a4-66fb-4f5d-9169-9f2a8b25735a" />

-## 6. Set Permissiosn on HR Subfolder
+## 6. Set Permissions on HR Subfolder

 I disabled inheritance on the HR folder and removed any default groups.